Herring or sild

 Criterion score: 0.25 info

-In the Baltic, herring is mainly exploited in the open sea by pelagic trawls (single and pair trawls), and in coastal waters during spawning time, by trapnets, pound-nets and gillnets.
+Pelagic stocks in the Baltic Sea (in subdivisions 25-29 and 32) are mainly taken in pelagic trawl fisheries, most of which take herring and sprat simultaneously.
+Herring is also taken in coastal waters during spawning time by trapnets, pound-nets, and gillnets.
 Static nets in the Baltic are known to impact the harbour porpoise population, grey seals and a variety of diving waterbirds, and pelagic trawls can be associated with cetacean bycatch.
 The minimum landing size for herring in EU waters is 20cm (18cm in Skagerrak/Kattegat).
 Maturity is at around 17cm.
-As the fisheries in this area also take sprat, misreporting has been an issue; however, recent legislation has forced catches to be sorted before landing which is thought minimise the issue.
+As the fisheries in this area also take sprat, misreporting has been an issue, and has affected the assessment for this stock in the past.
+Recent legislation has forced catches to be sorted before landing, but the approach to this has been very variable and might need further exploration.
 The bycatch level of other species such as juvenile cod is unknown.
-Discarding of herring in the fishery is negligible.
+Currently, the eastern cod stock is concentrated in sub-divisions 25 and 26 and shows bad growth conditions probably due to lack of food.
+This may be related to low abundance of herring in this area which is a prey species.
+Closures of the herring and sprat fisheries in areas where cod is more abundant could help to mitigate this issue.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, anchovies